emiyl/psvimgtools-frontend/README.md

 of the account that created said backup

 # Requirements
-1. A PC Running Ubuntu or distros based on ubuntu (other distros might work but untested.), Windows (32 or 64 Bit), or MacOS
+1. A PC 32 or 64 Bit PC Running Windows, Mac or Linux.
 2. A PSVita on ANY Firmware (even 3.65)
 3. QCMA by Codestation (Normal SONY CMA is partially supported and not recommended)
 4. If your on linux you require *libgcrypt-dev*

 # Credits
-Thanks to Tungol for bplistlib, without it i would be unable to read binary plists!
+**Thanks to Tungol for bplistlib, without it i would be unable to read binary plists!
 Thanks to Yifanlu for the original PSVIMGTOOLS command line Thanks to Don Rozenberg for PAGE Which i used to create GUI's Thanks to Codestation for QCMA
-Thanks to Chris Kreager a.k.a LanThief for his Python .SFO Parser Thanks to DaveeFTW for cracking CMA keys. (cma.henkaku.xyz) Thanks to Sony for the PSVITA.
+Thanks to Chris Kreager a.k.a LanThief for his Python .SFO Parser Thanks to DaveeFTW for cracking CMA keys. (cma.henkaku.xyz) Thanks to Sony for the PSVITA. **

 # Features
 1. Intergration with CMA.
 (Particually QCMA) PSVIMGTOOLS-FRONTEND will read some data from CMA Config files.